-Donna has been a leader in the internet industry for over two decades driving marketing programs and forming strategic multi-million-dollar partnerships in high-tech companies (including Optiview Technologies, Netscape Communication, PSINet and recently Intelishift Technologies).
-Donna has a love for entrepreneurial ventures and is especially passionate about the companies for which she served as founder.
+Donna has been a leader in the internet industry for over two decades, driving marketing programs and forming strategic multi-million-dollar partnerships in high-tech companies.
+She worked for several Internet pioneers including PSINet (first commercial Internet Service Provider), Netscape Communications (first widely-used web browser and defacto Internet portal), and InterCon Systems (first enterprise Macintosh Internet software).
+It was at these companies that she led teams that launched one of the first consumer Internet-based online services and was an early Network wholesaler to Internet Service Providers.
+Donna has a love for entrepreneurial ventures and is especially passionate about the companies for which she served as a founder.

-Since that time, Donna received her Master’s of Applied Positive Psychology (MAPP) at the University of Pennsylvania.
+In 2015, Donna received her Master’s of Applied Positive Psychology (MAPP) at the University of Pennsylvania.
 Donna had an a-ha moment while at MAPP.
 Over a cup of coffee with a long-time friend, they pieced together Donna’s purpose from years of discussion: to help people improve their lives by understanding and practicing the behaviors that enable community.
 Bam!
 Everything Donna had learned over the years in her work and at MAPP led her to understand that people can be happy as individuals and in groups when they practice things such as compassion, social intelligence, leadership, fairness, teamwork, gratitude, forgiveness and many more.
-Now, with the launch of Positive Voices, she is finally able to integrate her past experience and interests with her passion for increasing well being in the world.
+Now, with the launch of Positive Voices, she is finally able to integrate her past experience and interests with her passion for increasing well-being in the world.